danecollins/pyawr/README.md

 **Python utilities for Microwave Office from AWR**

-It is possible to write scripts for AWRDE in something other than Visual Basic such as Python, Perl, C#, etc.  This package create tools to make this easier and more pythonic.
+It is possible to write scripts for AWRDE in languages other than Visual Basic such as Python.
+This package implements tools to make working with Microwave Office more pythonic.
+It is recommended that you use Python 3.7 or later with AWRDE but earlier Python 3 versions may work.

 For help getting your python environment setup for COM, see [AWR Scripting in Python](http://kb.awr.com/display/SCRIPTS/AWR+Scripting+in+Python)